lifemapper/core/docs/installLM/steps.rst

 #.
 Update LmCompute and LmServer with new LmCompute and LmServer rolls.
 These
    two rolls must have the same version of lifemapper code.
 The LmServer roll has code in the lifemapper-lmserver-<version>-<release>.x86_64 rpm.
-   LmCompute has code in the lifemapper-compute-<version>-<release>.x86_64 rpm.
+   LmCompute has code in the lifemapper-lmcompute-<version>-<release>.x86_64 rpm.
    Full instructions at:
    https://github.com/pragmagrid/lifemapper-server/blob/kutest/docs/UpdatingCombinedSystem.rst

 Updating a System with only LmServer
 ------------------------------------
 #.
-Update LmServer source code with new lifemapper-lmserver rpm for code,
+Update LmServer source code with new roll for both code and configuration.
-   and rocks-lifemapper rpm for configuration.
-One-time configuration changes may be needed and should be implemented in the rocks-lifemapper script 'updateLM' in the /opt/lifemapper/rocks/bin directory.
-Full instructions at: https://github.com/pragmagrid/lifemapper-server/blob/kutest/docs/Updating.rst
+   Full instructions at:
+   https://github.com/pragmagrid/lifemapper-server/blob/kutest/docs/Updating.rst